christyharagan/under-promise/doc/API.md

 * [thenZipObject(props, vals)](#thenZipObject)
 * [thenFlatten(array, isShallow, callback, thisArg)](#thenFlatten)

+<a name="mixin"></a>
+#mixin(_, all, newInstance)
+Mixin functionality to a lo-dash instance.
+All functions referenced below are the functions that are added to the lo-dash instance.

+**Params**

+- _  - the instance of lo-dash to extend
+- all  - a function that takes an array of promises and returns a new promise that resolves if all promises in the array resolve, and fails if any of them fail.
+- newInstance `boolean`

+**Returns**: `*`
 <a name="then"></a>
 #then(promise, then)
 Register a callback if the promise is fulfilled.
 See [https://promisesaplus.com/#point-26](https://promisesaplus.com/#point-26).